BINFOST/HomeAutomation/ReadMe.md

 ### Second Part

-Implement the production code  and check that all tests on the Test Suite are passed
+Implement the production code in the  src/main/java/homeauto/core/ folder and check that all your tests pass

-You are not forced to implement  _pathToInitialRoom_ method, however if you do it will be counted as bonus points :)
+You are not forced to implement  _pathToInitialRoom_ method, however if you do it will give you bonus points :)

-In this project a dependancy to a code coverage tool was added, run mvn install once and go in the target folder, then site and then jacoco-ut.
-You should find a index.html file, open in in your browser, it should print the coverage of your program.
-Copy the jacoco-ut folder in the doc at the root of the project and com
+In this project a dependency to a code coverage tool was added, run mvn install once and go in the target folder, then site and then jacoco-ut.
+You should find a index.html file, open it in your browser, it should print the coverage information of your test suite.
- Discuss the global coverage of instructions, branches, lines and methods of your project and then Discuss the coverage of a class of your selection.
+ Discuss the global coverage of instructions, branches, lines and methods of your project and then discuss the coverage of a class of your choice.

 ### Third Part (Bonus)

-Try to tune your coverage.
+Try to tune your coverage score.
 Explain what was required to improve your coverage.

-## How to
+## Information

 Release a new version of your work per part completed.
-Answers can be put in word, txt or markdown document and then commited in the doc folder.
+Answers can be put in a word, txt or markdown document and then commit in the doc folder.

 You can work either alone, either by group of 2.

+Deadline: 21st April 2017 23:59:59 (GMT +2)